 Wednesday Partly cloudy.
 Medium (60%) chance of showers, easing early morning.
 Winds SW 35 to 50 km/h turning S 25 to 35 km/h early in the morning then decreasing to 15 to 25 km/h in the late afternoon.
 Possible rainfall: 0 to 1 mm Chance of any rain: 60% Sun protection 10:10am to 2:20pm, UV Index predicted to reach 5 [Moderate].

-Friday Mostly sunny.
-Light winds becoming N/NE 15 to 20 km/h during the morning then becoming light during the day.
-Possible rainfall: 0 mm Chance of any rain: 0%.
+Thursday Cloudy.
+Medium (40%) chance of showers.
+Light winds becoming SW 15 to 20 km/h in the morning then becoming light in the late evening.
+Possible rainfall: 0 to 1 mm Chance of any rain: 40%.

-Saturday Very hot.
-Partly cloudy.
-Winds E/NE 15 to 20 km/h becoming light during the morning then becoming SE 15 to 25 km/h during the afternoon.
-Possible rainfall: 0 mm Chance of any rain: 0%.
+Friday Cloudy.
+Medium (40%) chance of showers.
+Winds W/SW 15 to 20 km/h becoming light during the afternoon.
+Possible rainfall: 0 to 1 mm Chance of any rain: 40%.

 - observations list type

 Night-time temperatures will drop well below average in the Capital from Wednesday.

 Warmer-than-normal oceans have contributed to a late end to a big wet season across the southern hemisphere.